tokenring-ai/utility/README.md

 #### `requireFields<T extends Object>(obj: T, required: (keyof T)[], context: string = "Config"): void`

 Validates that an object contains all required fields.
-Throws an error if any required field is missing or empty.
+Throws an error if any required field is missing, null, undefined, or empty string.

 ```typescript
 import requireFields from '@tokenring-ai/utility/object/requireFields';